molecule/molecule.github.io/_post_drafts/REVIEW - DIS 2018 - Making Grooves With Needles: Using e-textiles to encourage gender diversity in embedded audio systems design.md

 **Tools**
 Hidden in the final paragraph of the tools section is the fact that you created a custom tool to support sewing Bela into fabric??
 Why wasn't this mentioned before?
 Can you talk more about what you found from this?
 Was it successful?
 Why aren't we learning more about this?

+### Random thoughts
+- really picky, but confusion when reading abstract and then intro since it's not clear whta's new yet: introducing e-textiles to audio or if that's an existing practice this paper is simply examining in more depth.
+- love that findings are expressed in abstract
+- again very picky but first paragraph of seciton 2 is very repetitive.
+- Very picky: Awkward phrasing of "Once within the audio technology culture".
+- It's very good, but if you need more room you could probably compress the "Intro to E-Textiles" section.
+- just the right level of detail in E-Textile Practitioners section.
+Well-organized and wonderfully written.
+- A transition from E-textile section to the case study would be very helpful!
+The paper suddenly shifts here and it's jarring and unclear.
+By this point, I"ve forgotten your "four steps", so a reminder of the structure of hte paper would be great.
+I'd even add one transition sentence before and after the other sections as well.
+- conclusion is just a long summary.
+See Wobbrock's excellent explanation for how a paper should look: https://faculty.washington.edu/wobbrock/pubs/Wobbrock-2015.pdf
+- The authors keep claiming more women "remain" in the community, but I didn't see the data for that.
+Was there a long-term survey study that shows this?
+Can they clarify where they're getting support for that conclusion?

 ### Typos
+- 1st sentence of Abstract!
+Whoopsies.
+It happens to the best of us.
+"Historically, women been excluded from engineering and computer science disciplines, and interactive audio is no exception" -> "Historically, women HAVE been excluded from engineering and computer science disciplines, and interactive audio is no exception."
 - 1st paragraph of section 2: missing period at end of last sentence.
 - pg 2 "and there a large body of science" -> "and there IS/EXISTS a large body of science"
 - weird grammer (plural? not plural?) "g.
 Orth’s work, which is recognized as the first publications in the field, developed novel applications for textile interfaces embroidered with conductive threads and adapted existing fabrics that happened to have conductive properties into circuit substrates"